jsbisht/aws-developer-associate/vpc.md

 - Private IP address of 10.16.16.20
 - Public address of 43.250.192.20

-The public address is not public and attached to the EC2 instance itself.
+The `IGW creates a record that links the instance's private IP to the public IP`.

-Instead, the `IGW creates a record that links the instance's private IP to the public IP`.
-This is why when an EC2 instance is created it only sees the private IP address.
-This is IMPORTANT.
+- This is why when an EC2 instance is created it `only sees the private IP address`.
 - For IPv4 it is not configured in the OS with the public address.

 #### Sending packet to internet

 - So when a packet leaves the EC2 instance, it has a source's private IP address.
-- This packet when received by IGW, it knows that the packet is from an EC2 instance which has a public IP address.
+- This packet when received by IGW, it knows that the packet is from an EC2 instance which has a public IP address, based on the record linking private and public IP IGW has stored.
 - So IGW updates the source IP address to that of the public IP address mapped earlier.
 - Now the packet has a public IP address and becomes routable across internet.